The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 Welsh Springer Spaniel

 The Welsh Springer Spaniel is a good-looking, active dog that becomes very attached to its family.
 It gets along with any other family pets.
-It may be vary of strangers and may bark at times.
+It may vary of strangers and may bark at times.

 They are easy to train, although they may have a bit of a stubborn streak.
 With training, they become obedient and are excellent hunting companions.